 You deserve to know what you will be getting at the end of your wedding, so you can look forward to sharing the memories with your family and bridal party when the wedding is over.

-As we enter into our fifth year of capturing beautiful wedding moments at Morning Light, we’ve seen the romance, creativity and authenticity that nearly 100 couples have curated.
-With this kind of thoughtfulness and planning-energy, don’t settle for a photographer who won’t appreciate the details you’ve put together.
+As I enter into my 8th year of capturing beautiful weddings, I’ve seen the romance, creativity and authenticity that nearly 250 couples have curated.
+With this kind of thoughtfulness and planning energy, don’t settle for a photographer who won’t appreciate the details you’ve put together.
 With this list, you’re going to find a photographer who can capture your wedding, deliver stunning photos and make your whole planning process more enjoyable.
 When you ask the right questions, your photographer should “do the homework” for you providing you with all the necessary information in a clear and helpful way.